lmiller1990/design-pattenrns-for-vuejs/FORMS.md

   // Call functions
   // Assign values
   // Simulate interactions
+  await wrapper.find(...).setValue(...)
-  wrapper.find(...).trigger(...)
+  await wrapper.find(...).trigger(...)

   // Assert
   expect(...).toEqual(...)
 })
 ```
+\begin{center}
+Anatomy of a test - arrange, act, assert.
+\end{center}

 We don't have any tests to ensure the `<button>` is correctly disabled - see below for more.

 ## Improvements and Conclusion

-The goal here wasn't to build the *perfect* form, but illustrate how to separate your form validation and business logic from the UI layer.
+The goal here wasn't to build the *perfect* form but illustrate how to separate your form validation and business logic from the UI layer.

 As it stands, you can enter any string into the weight field and it will be considered valid - not ideal, but also trivial to fix.
 A good exercise would be to write some tests to ensure the input is a number, and if not, return a useful error message.
 We also haven't got any tests to ensure the `<button>` is correctly disabled.

 ## Exercises

-- Add a test to ensure that any non numbers entered into the `weight` field cause the field to become invalid and show a "Weight must be a number" error.
+- Add a test to ensure that any non-numeric values entered into the `weight` field cause the field to become invalid and show a "Weight must be a number" error.
-- Add a `@submit.prevent` listener to the `<form>`.
+- Add a `@submit.prevent` listener to `<form>`.
 When the form is submitted, emit an event with the `patientForm`.
- - Submit the form using Vue Test Utils and assert the correct event and payload is emitted.
+ - Submit the form using Vue Test Utils and assert the correct event and payload are emitted.

 You can find the completed source code (including exercises) in the [GitHub repository under examples/form-validation](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code):
 \newline